You are here

 - Print, sign and attach a scanned copy to an email.
 The title of the email should be: "Public request for information regarding NAME OF INVESTIGATOR on NIH AWARD #".
 Send the email with attachment to firstname.lastname@example.org.

 - Alternatively you can print the completed form, sign and send it by regular mail to:

 BNI will respond via email to the email address provided in the form.
 If a paper copy is required, please enclose a self- addressed, postage paid envelope.
 Mailed responses will be postmarked no later than five (5) days after receiving a valid request (as described above) at the email address or the mailing address provided above.

-If you believe an act of research misconduct has occurred or is occurring at Burke Neurological Institute you should notify the Research Integrity Officer (Dr. Botir Sagdullaev) by completing a Misconduct Reporting Form: misconduct-reporting-form-01082020.pdf.
-Please complete the form below and place it in a sealed envelope, addressed to Dr. Botir Sagdullaev, and deposit the envelope in the grey box that’s located at the end of the private hallway from the very first door on the left of the entryway in the Hewitt Building.
+If you believe an act of research misconduct has occurred or is occurring at Burke Neurological Institute you should notify the Research Integrity Officer (David Gould) by completing a Misconduct Reporting Form.
+Please complete the form below and place it in a sealed envelope, addressed to David Gould, and deposit the envelope in the grey box that’s located at the end of the private hallway from the very first door on the left of the entryway in the Hewitt Building.
 You may include your name and/or contact information if you wish, or you may submit this form anonymously.
 In the allegations/comments box, please provide as much information as you can.